 Assistant Director Updates

 Puanani most of our applicants are coming from undergrads.
 Good number of applicants.
 Doing a lot of recruiting on reservations.
 Working on graduation.
-We will have to change it from the Longhouse most likely.
+We will have to change graduation from the Longhouse most likely.
 We are looking at Purce Hall I. We got fabric gifted to us from eighth generation and we’re using that fabric on the hoods.

 Anna working on transition document, recruiting and financial aid.
 Looking good for our second round of applications.
 Puanani will be taking over student interest communications and Mike will be taking over communications with current students.
 Mike will approve any of the time sheets that Anna was approving.
 Puanani will be also speaking with second year students.